 Do sole proprietors pay more CPP than incorporated owners?

-Sole proprietors pay both halves of CPP, the 5.95% employee share plus the 5.95% employer match, on net self-employment income between $3,500 and the $74,600 ceiling in 2026, which works out to roughly $8,460 at the maximum.
+Sole proprietors pay both halves of CPP, the 5.95% employee share plus the 5.95% employer match, on net self-employment income between $3,500 and the $74,600 ceiling in 2026, which is $8,460.90 at the maximum.
+On top of that, CPP2 applies at 8% on earnings between $74,600 and $85,000, another $832.00, so the real 2026 maximum is $9,292.90.
 An incorporated owner paying themselves a salary also funds both halves, but through the corporation, and an owner paid only dividends pays no CPP at all.

 Do I pay less tax overall if I incorporate?